sapphiredev/framework/.github/CONTRIBUTING.md

 ## Workflow

-1. Fork, clone, and select the **main** branch.
+1. Fork and clone this repository.
-2. Create a new branch in your fork.
+2. Create a new branch in your fork based off the **main** branch.
 3. Make your changes.
 4. Commit your changes, and push them.
 5. Submit a Pull Request [here]!